Amazon DynamoDB: Scalable NoSQL with Predictable Performance

 DynamoDB traces back to an internal Amazon project tackling the shopping cart’s scalability problems in the mid-2000s.
 The 2007 Dynamo paper introduced consistent hashing, vector clocks, and eventual consistency, ideas that shifted how engineers approached distributed storage.

 Amazon launched DynamoDB as a managed service in 2012.
-Today it is one of the most widely-used NoSQL databases, powering massive-scale applications.
-The core insight from the original paper: give up strong consistency, get scalability and availability.
+Today it powers massive-scale applications at companies like Airbnb, Dropbox, and Netflix.
+The core trade-off from the original paper: relax strong consistency, gain scalability and availability.

 DynamoDB organizes data in tables.
 Each table holds items, and each item has attributes.
 DynamoDB is schemaless except for the primary key, so items can have different attributes.